tommyvo/soraban-engineering-project/README.md

 - The Rails backend uses ActionCable to broadcast transaction events (create, update, delete) to a `transactions` channel.
 - The React frontend subscribes to this channel and updates the UI state live when a broadcast is received.
 - Redis is used as the pub/sub backend, enabling real-time updates even from background jobs or across multiple Rails processes.
+- After a large CSV import, the backend broadcasts a special `bulk_refresh` event.
+The frontend listens for this event and automatically reloads the entire transactions and review tables to ensure all data is up to date.
+### Bulk Refresh After Large Imports

+After a large CSV import, the backend sends a `bulk_refresh` event over websockets.
+The frontend listens for this event and automatically reloads the full transactions and review tables, ensuring the UI stays in sync with the backend even for very large imports.
+This prevents missed updates and keeps the user experience seamless.

 ### CSV Import

 - Import transactions in bulk by uploading a CSV file from the dashboard.
 - The import runs as a background job (Sidekiq), so large files do not block the UI.
+- For very large CSVs, the backend processes the file in batches for efficiency and scalability.
+- Errors from all batches are aggregated and reported after the import completes.
 - Real-time progress: As transactions are imported, they appear live in the UI.
 - Handles malformed rows, missing fields, and duplicate detection.
 - **Sample Data:** You can use the provided `spec/support/large_transactions.csv` file to import 90 days worth of transactions for testing or demo purposes.